Angatar/asciinematic/README.md

 $ vi index.php
 ```

-Change the DEFAULT_STREAM value from "asciistream" to "ProDev" (:wq to save and quit)
+Change the DEFAULT_STREAM value from "asciistream" to "DR12" (:wq to save and quit)

 type ```exit``` to leave the container